wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-apache-spark-overview-v1.md

 	ms.date="12/22/2015"
 	wacn.date=""/>

-# Overview: Apache Spark on Azure HDInsight (Windows)
+# Overview: Apache Spark on HDInsight Windows (Preview)

 > [AZURE.NOTE] HDInsight now provides Spark clusters on Linux.
 For information on the features offered with HDInsight Spark on Linux, see [Overview: Apache Spark on Azure HDInsight (Linux)](/documentation/articles/hdinsight-apache-spark-overview).